inlabru-org/inlabru/README.md

 ```

 <img src="man/figures/README-example-1.png" width="100%" /> If you have
-an R installation with PROJ6/GDAL3, and INLA \>= 20.06.18, and loading
+an R installation with PROJ6/GDAL3, and INLA &gt;= 20.06.18, and loading
 old spatial objects, you may need to apply the `rgdal::rebuild_CRS()`
 method on them before they are fully usable.
 The `gorillas` object in
 inlabru has been updated, but not yet the other stored data sets.